 The attorneys at Yeroushalmi Law proudly offer our services to the city of Berkeley.
 We have created this page to inform this community of the prevalence of elder abuse in skilled nursing facilities.
-With years of experience, our dedicated nursing home neglect attorneys are equipped with the knowledge to help you and your loved one through this difficult time.
+With over 16 years of experience, our dedicated nursing home neglect attorneys are equipped with the knowledge to help you and your loved one through this difficult time.

 The city of Berkeley is located in the east San Francisco Bay Area.
 Most notably, the campus of the University of California, Berkeley is located in the city.
 The university, often nicknamed Cal, is the oldest in California’s UC system.
 Berkeley’s current population is 126,669.
 Despite much of the population being made up of young college students, the city of Berkeley is also home to six skilled nursing facilities.